 Waste and climate

 - Jul 2018: Don’t waste our climate.
 DCW made the case for resource and waste management as an entry point to achieve significant climate mitigation.
+The article was subsequently re-published by the National Solid Waste Association of India (NSWAI) in their member journal Waste Monitor in July 2019.

 - Website May 2018: Uncontrolled burning of solid waste as a significant contributor to climate change.
 DCW reported on current research at Imperial College London.